thi-ng/umbrella/README.md

 - have detailed, individual README files w/ small usage examples
 - are versioned independently
-- distributed in ES6 syntax (as CommonJS modules) with doc comments (incl. example code snippets), bundled TypeScript typings & changelogs
+- distributed in ES6 syntax and multiple format (ESM, CommonJS, UMD) with TypeScript typings & changelogs
 - highly modular with largely only a few closely related functions or single function / class per file to help w/ tree shaking
 - provide re-exports of all their publics for full library imports